xela-engineer/public-rhel-install/readme.md

-# This repository is helping to initialize a RHEL OS
+# This repository helps to initialize a RHEL OS

+# How to start?

+1. Download the wsl file
+2. Import it to WSL
+3. Open the terminal and run `curl ...`